This page provides access to reports presented by local authorities, organizations and clubs, at the most recent Annual Parish Meeting

-Provides access to reports that would have been pesented at the APM had this not been cancelled due to the restrictions arising from the Covid 19 pandemic.
+Currently,it provides access to reports that would have been pesented at the April 2020 APM, had it not been cancelled due to the restrictions arising from the Covid 19 pandemic.

 Support to help rough sleepers maintain tenancies